What is herpes meningoencephalitis?

 With treatment, most people with this disease start to get better within a day or two.
 They tend to recover fully within about a month.
 But without treatment, very serious complications can set in, including death.

 Even with treatment, some people with severe cases may have long-term brain damage.
-They may have trouble thinking, controlling their body, and hearing, seeing, or speaking.
+They may have serious seizure disorders, memory problems, personality changes, trouble thinking, controlling their body, and hearing, seeing, or speaking.
 They may need to take medicines for a long time.
 They may require long-term care.

 What can I do to prevent herpes meningoencephalitis?